gleam-lang/gleam/book/src/tour/enum.md

 # Enums

 Enums in Gleam are a way of modeling data that can be one of a few different variants.
+They must be declared before use, and the names of variants must be unique for the given module.

 We've seen an enum already in this chapter- `Bool`.

-In Gleam Bool is defined like this:
+Bool is defined like this:

 ```rust,noplaypen
 // A Bool is a value that is either `True` or `False`